What are the dates of the summer program? The program will be held from Monday, June 22 to Friday, August 14, 2020.

 What if my fall semester starts before the program ends?
 Can I still be a part of the program?
 It is important that you stay for the entire program in order to benefit fully from the resources and to complete all the program requirements.
 However, we don’t want this to discourage you from applying.
-If you find yourself in this situation, please send the program coordinator, Jazmine Exford, a message that details your concerns.
+If you find yourself in this situation, please send the program coordinator, Jamaal Muwwakkil at firstname.lastname@example.org, with a message that details your concerns.
 You must be able to figure out how you can fully participate in the program should you have to leave a little early to start your fall semester.

 How many students will be admitted to the program?
 Currently we have funding for up to 11 students; however, we continue to seek funding to open the program up to more students.

 Will housing and transportation be provided?
 Yes!
-Transportation to and from UC Davis as well as to and from UC Santa Barbara will be covered by the program.
+Transportation to and from UC Santa Barbara will be covered by the program.
 Students will be responsible for any fees to change a ticket for a flight, bus, train, etc. once transportation is confirmed and booked.
-Housing will be provided at both UC Davis and UC Santa Barbara.
+Housing will be provided at UC Santa Barbara.
 You will be staying in student housing with at least one other student in the program.
 A meal plan for the dining hall is also provided.

 Will this program include a stipend and if so, how much?
 Yes, the program provides students with a stipend of $4,000 in check form over several installments.

 I am not a linguistics major.
 Can I still apply?
 Yes.
 However, you must demonstrate a strong interest in language and discuss in your application how your discipline prepares you to do linguistic research.
 Students admitted to the UCSB-HBCU Scholars in Linguistics program will take an online seminar-style introductory linguistics course through UCSB so that everyone has a shared foundation in linguistics.
 This background will prepare you to take coursework at the Linguistic Institute.